Filipe-Pereira/Filipe-Pereira.github.io/_pages/about.md

 Filipe Pereira is a Systems Engineer with a decade of professional experience at the European Space Agency and a recognized expert in satellite navigation systems.

+Results-oriented Aerospace Systems Engineer with over 15 years of expertise in satellite navigation, orbital mechanics, and end-to-end system architecture for space missions.

 He earned is Ph.D. in Systems Science and Engineering from [Cornell University](http://cornell.edu), specializing in multi-objective design of nextGen Global Navigation Satellite Systems(GNSS).

 At ESA/ESTEC, he worked at the TT&C and Radio Navigation section in support of the GALILEO and EGNOS programs.